cnbbooks/lfe-sicp/ch1/procedures-as-black-box-abstractions.md

 [^2]: The concept of consistent renaming is actually subtle and difficult to define formally.
 Famous logicians have made embarrassing errors here.

+[^3]: Lexical scoping dictates that free variables in a function are taken to refer to bindings made by enclosing function definitions; that is, they are looked up in the environment in which the function was defined.
+We will see how this works in detail in chapter 11 when we study environments and the detailed behavior of the interpreter.